View Ronald Jurewicz's Obituary on oleantimesherald.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Ronald F. Jurewicz.

+He worked as a draftsman at Dresser Rand in Olean, retiring in 2000.

-Mr. Jurewicz served as the past president and chairman of the Board of Commissions for the Kinney Hose Fire Company in Westons Mills.
-He was also a life member of the Pulaski Club.
+Ron served as the past president and chairman of the Board of Commissions for the Kinney Hose Fire Company in Westons Mills, a life member of the Pulaski Club and member of the Allegany American Legion.

 He enjoyed hunting, fishing, golfing and his Tuesday Coffee Club.

-In addition to his wife of 53 years, he is survived by his daughters, Lisa (David) Ouderkirk, Christina (Shawn) Anastasia and Michelle (Rob) Givan, all of Olean; nine grandchildren, Stephanie, Jeffrey, Arron, Cate, Brooke, Samantha, Anna, Emma and Norra; two great-grandchildren, Koldyn and Ella-Kay; one sister, Mary Ann Suchora; two brothers-in-law, Paul and Jack Cyzeski; and several nieces and nephews, including a special niece, Jennifer Suchora.
+In addition to his wife of 53 years, he is survived by his daughters, Lisa (David) Ouderkirk, Christina (Shawn) Anastasia and Michelle (Rob) Givan, all of Olean; nine grandchildren, Stephanie, Jeffrey, Arron, Catherine, Brooke, Samantha, Anna-Elizabeth, Emma and Norra; two great-grandchildren, Koldyn and Ella-Kay; one sister, Mary Ann Suchora; two brothers-in-law, Paul and Jack Cyzeski; and several nieces and nephews, including a special niece, Jennifer Suchora.

 Friends will be received from 4 to 7 p.m.
 Monday (March 11, 2019) at the Guenther Funeral Home, Inc., 1303 E. State St., Olean.
-Funeral services will be held, beginning with a 12:30 p.m. prayer service Tuesday (March 12, 2019) at the funeral home, followed by a 1 p.m.
-Mass of Christian Burial at the Basilica of St. Mary of the Angels.
+Friends and Family are invited to a Mass of Christian Burial at 1 p.m.
+Tuesday (March 12, 2019) at the Basilica of St. Mary of the Angels.
 Burial will be in St. Bonaventure Cemetery, with full military honors accorded by the Allegany American Legion.

 Memorials, if desired, may be made to HomeCare and Hospice, 1225 W. State St., Olean; or to the Kinney Hose Fire Co., P.O.
 Box 601, Westons Mills, NY 14788.